teo-tsou/slices-cluster-provisioner/README.md

 The Cluster Provisioner is a Python-based automation framework developed to manage multi-site Kubernetes clusters using **Rancher**, **KubeVirt**, and **CDI** technologies.
 It provides an integrated solution for the full lifecycle of **edge/cloud-native clusters**, automating provisioning, configuration, network customization, and virtual machine deployment across distributed environments.

+⚠️ Beta Version Notice: This system is currently in beta and has been successfully tested across distributed nodes in Greece and France.
+Additional engineering efforts are required to evolve it into a production-ready commercial-grade solution.

 ![Cluster Provisioner Architecture](cluster-provisioner.png)

 ## Key Features